Pupil premium is funding provided to schools which is additional to main school funding.

 It is allocated according to the number of students on-roll who are eligible for free school meals (FSM), ‘Looked After` (in care) and a smaller amount for the children of service personnel.

 Pupil Premium is to be used to help students from families as described above, primarily to raise the attainment and close the gap between these students and those not entitled to this support.
 Nationally these students achieve at a level significantly below those not entitled on all key indicators.
-In 2019/2020 the school received £172,975 in respect of Pupil Premium.
 It is for schools to decide how the pupil premium is spent, as they are best placed to assess what additional provision should be made.
 Schools are held accountable for these decisions.
 Please click the link on the below to download The King John School Pupil Premium 3 Year Strategy and Impact Report.

 Pupil Premium at The King John School Summary